iListen2Sound/OBS_Control_API/README.md

 #### bool SetRecordDirectory(string recordDirectory)
 Sets a new directory to write recording files to.

+#### bool SaveSourceScreenshot()
+Save a new screenshot from the current scene.
+The file has an auto-generated timestamp name.

+#### bool SaveSourceScreenshot(string imageFilePath)
+Save a new screenshot from the current scene to a specific file.

+#### bool SaveSourceScreenshot(string sourceUuid, string imageFilePath)
+Save a new screenshot from a specific source and to a specific file.

 #### string SendRequest(string requestType, object parameters)
 Generic request function that can be used for requests that are not in the list above.
 The `parameters` object needs to be constructed specifically for the request type.
 The returned string is the extracted `responseData` json, it needs to be parsed differently depending on the request type.
 It may be `null` if the request type does not have a response in the API.